 Measured in kW or MW, capacity is a measure of the maximum amount of power able to be generated by a given power generation plant.

 Demand response management involves reducing consumer demand for energy by paying consumers to reduce their usage.
-Demand response management is useful for responding to periods of very high electricity consumption to avoid electricity shortages.
+Demand response management is useful for responding to short periods of very high electricity consumption to avoid electricity shortages.

 There is a wide range of technologies capable of providing dispatchable power including pumped hydro, solar thermal, batteries, certain types of gas power stations as well as demand response management.